 This is the half of “hybrid” thinking that remains rooted in the past.

 To fully explain and explore the new world of work that’s emerging, we need to add more dimensions to this picture.
-It's probably too soon to discern the one missing dimension that helps you explain everything, but here are two candidates that might help you explain a lot.
+It's probably too soon to discern the one missing dimension that allows you to explain everything, but here are two candidates that might help you explain a lot.

 One dimension we might add to this picture is Power.
 Power lurks in every decision about where work happens.
-Making it explicit can help you make sense of the changes underway and improve the choices being made.
+Making it explicit can help you explain the changes underway and improve the choices being made.

 Uneven access.
 Pre-pandemic, why did remote work arrangements appear in some jobs and industries and not others?
 Power helps explain when and where work first began to decouple from the single workplace.
 Remote work began not with random parts of the workforce, but with the most skilled and scarce parts of the workforce – with people who had the most leverage to negotiate their own terms with their employers.